antra-tess/connectome/README.md

 ## Development Status

 Connectome is currently in the implementation phase.
 The documentation represents the architectural vision and will evolve as implementation progresses.

+> The name "Connectome" is inspired by neuroscience, where a connectome is a comprehensive map of neural connections in the brain.
+Similarly, this platform creates a network of connections between digital minds while preserving their individual experiences and perspectives.

 ## Contributing